genepattern/OutSplice/docs/v1/index.md

 ### Input and Output Parameters

 - **junction file**<span style="color: red;">*</span>
-    - This is a tab-delimited text file containing a matrix of junction raw read counts.
+    - This is a tab-delimited text file containing a matrix of junction raw read counts.   e.g. [example junctions file]([https://raw.githubusercontent.com/genepattern/OutSplice/develop/test/data/HNSC_junctions.txt]), [example TCGA junctions file](https://github.com/genepattern/OutSplice/blob/develop/test/data/TCGA_HNSC_junctions.txt)
 - **gene expression file**<span style="color: red;">*</span>
     - A matrix of normalized gene expression data.
-RSEM quartile normalized data is recommended.
+RSEM quartile normalized data is recommended. e.g. [example gene expression file](https://github.com/genepattern/OutSplice/blob/develop/test/data/HNSC_genes_normalized.txt), [example TCGA gene expression file](https://github.com/genepattern/OutSplice/blob/develop/test/data/TCGA_HNSC_genes_normalized.txt)
 - **rawcounts file**<span style="color: red;">*</span>
     - A matrix of raw read counts for each gene.
-Can either be per gene, or a summed total for each sample.
+Can either be per gene, or a summed total for each sample.e.g. [summable raw counts file](https://github.com/genepattern/OutSplice/blob/develop/test/data/HNSC_rawcounts_summable_file.txt), [summed raw counts file](https://github.com/genepattern/OutSplice/blob/develop/test/data/Total_Rawcounts.txt)
 - **sample labels file**
     - a matrix of phenotypes.
-Does not need to be provided if the junctions, gene expression, and rawcounts files are from the TCGA.
+Does not need to be provided if the junctions, gene expression, and rawcounts files are from the TCGA.e.g. [example sample labels file](https://github.com/genepattern/OutSplice/blob/develop/test/data/HNSC_pheno_table.txt)
 - **output file prefix**
     - user defined string for what the prefix of the output file should be named.
 ### Genome Annotation Parameters

 - **preset genome annotation**
     - Use presets for genome and transcript annotations.
-This provides a convenient way to set values for the parameters genome, annottion and TxDB for common settings sucg as Hg19, Hg38, mm10 or mm39.
+This provides a convenient way to set values for the parameters genome, annottion and TxDB for common settings such as Hg19, Hg38, mm10 or mm39.
 Values selected here will be overridden if values are also provided seperately for the genome, annotation, and TxDB parameters.
 - **genome**
     - The bioconductor package containing the genome object to use. e.g. "Homo.sapiens".
 - **annotation**